TokTok/spec/spec.md

 The number `130` is used for an IPv4 TCP relay and `138` is used to indicate an IPv6 TCP relay.

-The reason for these numbers is because the numbers on Linux for IPv4 and IPv6 (the `AF_INET` and `AF_INET6` defines) are `2` and `10`.
+The reason for these numbers is that the numbers on Linux for IPv4 and IPv6 (the `AF_INET` and `AF_INET6` defines) are `2` and `10`.
 The TCP numbers are just the UDP numbers `+ 128`.